ahjolsenbics/EvanySeg/README.md

 EvanySeg is a companion model to SAM and its variants, designed to enhance reliability and trustworthiness in the deployment of SAM (and its variants) on medical images.

 <img src="./utils/readme_img/workflow.png">

-## Citing Us
-If you're interested in learning more about EvanySeg, we would appreciate your references to [our paper](https://arxiv.org/pdf/2409.14874).

 ## Dataset
 The EvanySeg model was trained based on 2D images, accompanied by object-level ground truth masks.
 Segmentation predictions for training the EvanySeg model were generated using SAM, MedSAM, and SAM-Med2D.